120x60 - No URL

 Spoons and spinners are very effective at covering lots of holding water.
 Make sure your lure is getting to the bottom to maximize your coverage of the hole.

-Steelhead hide under brush and behind rocks in the river.
-A proper presentation with a spoon or spinner will get a steelhead to chase the lure across the hole.
+Steelhead hide under brush and behind rocks ithat create current breaks.
+A proper presentation with a spoon or spinner can get a steelhead to chase the lure across the hole, but a strike is easier to coax out of them if it thumps right into there attack zone.

 When the river conditions are low and clear change your tactics by going to smaller lures.
-Blade colors can be changed by placing colored tape on the inside of spinner blade or back of spoon.
+Blade colors can be changed by placing colored tape on the inside of spinner blades or back of spoons.
+To make color tape dots use a hole punch or use strips of colored duct tape.

 Do not buy cheap hooks!!!
 Why spend three dollars for a spinner and lose fish because you saved 10 cents on your hook?

 When the water visibility is poor do not use nickel finish on your spoons and spinners.
 Nickel finish appears black in color a couple feet under the water surface.
-In clear water Nickel can be a effective color on early morning fish.
+In clear to steelhead green water Nickel can be a effective color by itself or with other color combinations.

-In Clear water if you get a short strike .......change colors or size if your next cast doesn't produce a strike.
+If you get a short strike .......change colors or size if your next cast doesn't produce a strike.
 A color change will often result in a repeat strike from the same aggressive fish.
+I have personally witnessed this in gin clear water as the fish became "educated" to various colors and came back three separate times to different colors, but not the same color twice.

 Spoon and spinner blade shapes really make a difference in how they fish in the current.
-Thinner blades will sink faster than wide blades.
-Adjust the type of blade to match your fishing area.
-In fast water use the thinner (not lighter) designed blades.
-In tail outs and pools use the wider designed blades.
+Thinner width blades will sink faster than wide body blades.
+Adjust the type of blade to match your fishing area to get the proper swing and wobble.
+In fast water use the thinner width designed blades.
+In tail outs use the wider designed blades as these will fish shallower conditions.
+Spoons in various thicknesses can help adjust where in the water column your fishing.
+I commonly carry the same spoon in various thicknesses and color finishes to be prepared for conditions.

 To fish spoons and spinners cast directly across stream and allow it to sink to bottom.
-Do not slack line lure or it will hang up.
-Retrieve lure so it has just enough action to scrape bottom occasionally.
+Do not slack line lure or it will hang up, unless your fishing a deep slot.
+Using a mending technique will allow for a spoon to sink deeper before it starts its swing in those deep slots.
+Retrieve lure so it has just enough action to scrape bottom occasionally or just above..
 As the lure starts to swing across river, dip rod to counteract the push of the current causing the lure to rise.
-Spoons should have a nice thumping action as they work there way down stream.
+Spoons should have a nice thumping action as they work there way down stream and start to swing.
 You should try to avoid a tumbling spoon....(to fast of a retrieve or wrong spoon for water current).
+I counteract the force of the current that is trying to push the spoon up the water column out of the fishing zone, by changing line angle or feeding line into the swing.
+Pay attention to your rod tip and feel of the spoon thump to see when this starts happening so you can couteract it.
+Also when the spoon swings into the softer water you can "put it on the reel" and change rod angle to help it keep fishing properly as its swinging thump along.

 Spoons